fonsecapeter/RVS/README.md

-This repository contains the core code for rvs functionality
+This repository contains the core code used to manage the rvs program

  >> The "autonomy branch" is created as a standalone package.
  The original code was set up in a directory structure that I